rubocop/ruby-style-guide/README.md

 [RuboCop][] is a static code analyzer (linter) and formatter, based on this style guide.

+By the way, if you're into Rails you might want to check out the complementary [Ruby on Rails Style Guide][rails-style-guide].

 Translations of the guide are available in the following languages: